hanabi/hanabi.github.io/docs/image-format.md

 ## Iteration

-- When using the `run.sh` script and viewing the page locally, any changes that you make to the website will be automatically updated without having to refresh the page.
+When using the `run.sh` script and viewing the page locally, any changes that you make to the website will be automatically updated without having to refresh the page.
-- However, this is not the case for YAML files.
-Whenever you change a YAML file, you will need to re-run the `create-svg-all.sh` in order for it to get updated on the page.

 <br />